ijpiantanida/talkback/README.md

 This means differences in formatting are ignored when comparing tapes, and any special formatting in the response will be lost.

 ## Recording Modes
-Talkback proxying and recording behavior can be controlled through the `record` option.
+Talkback proxying and recording behavior can be controlled through the `record` and `fallbackMode` options.
-This option accepts either one of the possible recording modes to be used for all requests or a function that takes the request as a parameter and returns a valid recording mode.

 There are 3 possible recording modes: